 Led by Dr Nigel Hewett and hosted by Pathway, the network brings together clinicians and people with experience of homelessness in the Faculty.
 Members include bicycle paramedics, podiatrists, dentists, professors of epidemiology, psychiatry and infectious diseases, general practitioners, hospital consultants and practice, specialist and district nurses, physiotherapists, psychotherapists, psychologists, counsellors, drugs workers and alcohol specialists.

-Following publication of the first set of standards for health services for homeless people, the Faculty has worked on:
+Following publication of the Inclusion Health Service Standards for Commissioners and Service Providers, the Faculty has worked on:

-- Improving data sharing across services for homeless people
+- Improving data sharing across services for people who are homeless

 - Developing shared approaches to clinical governance for homeless health services